u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 Images
 ------

-When you upload new images, Odoo automatically compresses them to reduce their sizes (lossless compression for .PNG and .GIF and lossy compression for .JPG).
+When you upload new images, Thrive Bureau ERP automatically compresses them to reduce their sizes (lossless compression for .PNG and .GIF and lossy compression for .JPG).